 Conclusion

 In this article, we looked at the famous bipartite graph and how to implement it in various programming languages such as Java, Python, and C++.
 We also explained this algorithm through a comprehensive dry run so that the logic is clear to you, even if you are a complete beginner.
-We briefly discussed a complete bipartite graph, which is a type of such graph and might be used in many scenarios.
-Finally, we looked at the real-world examples or issues that are solved by a bipartite graph and how it is especially used in recommendation systems.
-Graphs are one of the core topics asked in interviews, and it is important that you learn them thoroughly.
+Finally, we looked at the real-world examples or issues that are solved by this graph and how it is especially used in recommendation systems.
+Graphs are one of the core topics asked in interviews, and you must learn them thoroughly.

 Bipartite Graph – FAQs